nolauren/workshops/urdhpedagogy/syllabi.md

 ## Questions:

 1. What are the goals of the course?
-2. What kind(s) of digital humanities component has been incorporated?
+2. What kind(s) of digital humanities component(s) have been incorporated?
-3. How might such a component fit into your course?
+3. How might such a component(s) fit into your course?

 ## Syllabi